minghai-jiang/biodiversity-app/public/markdown/Documentation.md

 Request to obtain the surface area of each class for each timestamp for a certain custom polygon.<br/>
 **Parameters**<br/>
 mapId: The uuid of the particular map.<br/>
-coords: A list of coordinates describing the polygon.<br/>
+coords: A geojson describing the polygon.<br/>
 **Returns**<br/>
 CSV with columns timestamp, [columns of area per class], total area, date from and date to.